Exopy/exopy/docs/source/dev_guide/instruments.rst

 depend on the driver architecture.
 Hence connections should not be designed with a particular architecture of driver in mind.
 However not all driver 'architectures' use the same procedure to initialize a driver and later on close the connection.
-Ecpy allows for such discrepencies using starters.
+Exopy allows for such discrepencies using starters.
 Starters are simply intermediate taking the driver class, the connection and settings to use and taking care of the initialization/finalization.